We may earn a commission if you make a purchase through the links on our website.

 - BeEF The Browser Exploitation Framework (BeEF) was designed to hook (take control of) web browsers, and launch attacks from there.

-- W3af Web application audit and attack framework (W3af) is an open-source Web application security scanner.
+- W3af Web application audit and attack framework (W3af) is an open-source web application security scanner.

 - THC Hydra.
 A fast online password and network logon cracking tool.
 It can perform dictionary attacks over protocols like FTP, HTTP, HTTPS, SMB, and many more.